fizwidget/fizwidget.github.io/source/_posts/2014-07-03-implicit-futures-in-ruby.markdown

 other_stuff

-result = a + (b * c)
+result = a.xyz(b + c)
 ```

 (*If you're unfamiliar with Ruby, `foo { bar }` is equivalent to `foo(lambda: bar())` in Python*)

 The expensive calls are now executed asynchronously, and `other_stuff` can begin running immediately.
 If line 7 is reached before all three results are available, the main thread will automatically block and wait for them to finish.

-Neat!
+Nice!
 How on Earth do we implement this though...?
 At first glance, it looks like we'd need to build it into the language itself.
-As we'll see though, that's not necessary - languages like Ruby and Python are already flexible enough to support this kind of thing.
+As it turns out though, implementing this in Ruby is actually quite easy!

 Threads in Ruby
 ---------------